 A wholesale change effort is usually doomed.
 When trying to enact change of any kind, it’s typically best to start small.
 The implementation of a Bimodal architecture is no exception.

 One effective approach is to stand up a Bimodal process for a single project.
 For a specific initiative, carve out a small group of people to represent your seed group for your Innovation Team.
-They work independently from your Execution Team, although they can come from your Execution Team.
+They work independently of your Execution Team, although they can come from your Execution Team.

 The project should be small and self-contained.
 And the goal is not the success of the project itself, although you certainly want it to succeed.